 March is a much-anticipated time for many.
 It’s a time when both sports fans and non-sports fans come together to join office pools.
 Confident brackets are put together with the anticipation of “I’m taking it all this year!”, until the small school you never heard of pulls off an upset against your winning team.
 March madness is called “March Madness” because anything can happen in the NCAA March Madness tournament!

 But what defines a winning team exactly?
 How do some of the teams you never heard of come out to beat the favorited team?
 As recruiters there are a few characteristics that can be learned from the winning teams in the March Madness tournament.
-From strategy, to determination, to finishing in the final moments, we will take a deep dive into each of these winning playbook characteristics and more to learn how you can be a winning recruiter!
+From strategy, to determination, to finishing in the final moments, we will take a deep dive into each of these winning recruiting tips and more to learn how you can be a winning recruiter!

 As teams prepare to play their opponent in the tournament, they study video footage, practice plays, and come up with an overall strategy to defeat the other team.
-Similarly, with each new job order, recruiters need to come up with a winning strategy to timely find the perfect candidate for their client.
+Similarly, with each new job order, recruiters need to come up with a winning recruiting strategy to timely find the perfect candidate for their client.
 Just as players study old footage of their opponent, you can start by taking a look at similar positions you have recruited for in the past to see successful ways you have found candidates.
 Perhaps you already have a few candidates in the pipeline from last time that could be a good fit for this position.

 Winning players also try to “visualize their game.”
 In their head they see themselves dribbling past opponents, scoring points, and making game winning shots.
 All of the best athletes, not just including college basketball players, visualize their game and science has shown this mental strategy can actually work!
 While recruiters can certainly visualize themselves finding a candidate their client could have never dreamed of, recruiters need to more so visualize their action plan and write it out.